huggingface/blog/intro-graphml.md

   <img src="/assets/124_intro-graphml/graph.png" width="30%" />
   <img src="/assets/124_intro-graphml/graph_adjacency.png" width="30%" />
   <img src="/assets/124_intro-graphml/graph_adjacency_shuffled.png" width="30%" />
   <figcaption>On the left, a small graph (nodes in yellow, edges in orange).
-In the center, its adjacency matrix, with columns and rows ordered in the alphabetical node order: on the row for node A (first row), we can read that it is connected to E and C. On the right, a shuffled adjacency matrix (the columns are no longer sorted alphabetically), which is also a valid representation of the graph: A is still connected to E and C.</figcaption>
+In the centre, its adjacency matrix, with columns and rows ordered in the alphabetical node order: on the row for node A (first row), we can read that it is connected to E and C. On the right, a shuffled adjacency matrix (the columns are no longer sorted alphabetically), which is also a valid representation of the graph: A is still connected to E and C.</figcaption>
 </figure>

 ## Graph representations through ML

-The usual process to work on graphs with machine learning is to, first, generate a meaningful representation for your items of interest (which can be nodes, edges, or full graphs depending on your task), then, use these to train a predictor for your studied task.
+The usual process to work on graphs with machine learning is first to generate a meaningful representation for your items of interest (nodes, edges, or full graphs depending on your task), then to use these to train a predictor for your target task.
 We want (as in other modalities) to constrain the mathematical representations of your objects so that similar objects are mathematically close.
-However, similarity is hard to define strictly in graph ML: for example, are two nodes more similar when they have the same labels or the same neighbours?
+However, this similarity is hard to define strictly in graph ML: for example, are two nodes more similar when they have the same labels or the same neighbours?

 Note: *In the following sections, we will focus on generating node representations.
 Once you have node-level representations, it is possible to obtain edge or graph-level information.
 For edge-level information, you can concatenate node pair representations or do a dot product.
 For graph-level information, it is possible to do a global pooling (average, sum, etc.) on the concatenated tensor of all the node-level representations.
 Still, it will smooth and lose information over the graph -- a recursive hierarchical pooling can make more sense, or add a virtual node, connected to all other nodes in the graph, and use its representation as the overall graph representation.*